Skip to content

 About the exercises

-The exercises in each section will be more effective if you work with your own draft manuscript (in Japanese or English).
+The exercises in each section will be more effective if you work with your own draft manuscript.